jrios46/athletic_sales_analysis/README.md

 Code combines 2 csv files.
 Creates pivot tables to:

     Show what region sold the most
-Show what Retailer had the Most Sales which Retailer Sold the Most Women's Athletic Footwear Determine the Day with the Most Women's Athletic Footwear Sales
+    Show which Retailer had the Most Sales
+    Show which Retailer Sold the Most Women's Athletic Footwear Displays the Day with the Most Women's Athletic Footwear Sales